longrun/tech-blog-vue3-nuxt3/README.md

 - Nuxt 3
      - Using latest version, v3.0.0-rc.2
      - Compliance the Nuxt 3 standard directory structure
+     - You can choose SSR or SSG, whichever you prefer!
 - TypeScript
 - Contentful for BFF
 - Tools: Vite, Yarn 3, Volar